-"BREEAM Healthcare" has replaced NEAT (NHS Environmental Assessment Tool) and since 2008, all new healthcare buildings require to achieve an "excellent" rating while refurbishment projects should be rated as "very good".
+"BREEAM Healthcare" replaced NEAT (NHS Environmental Assessment Tool) after which all new healthcare buildings required to achieve an "excellent" rating while refurbishment projects should be rated as "very good".

 External audits must be undertaken by BREEAM Healthcare-licensed assessors with credits awarded for a whole range of environmental issues.
 The various ratings comprise Pass, Good, Very Good, Excellent and Outstanding.